afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

    |

 Including extra volumes
 -----------------------

+#.
+One might want to load extra volumes of information into
+   ``3dTrackID`` for making extra connectivity matrices in the output *.grid files.
+For example, one might want statistics performed on non-diffusion data such as T1 or PD values.

+   * If using ``-dti_in DT_PREF``, one can give these files the same prefix, so that they are found using the glob for 'DT_PREF*' filenames.

+   * If using ``-dti_list FILE.niml.opts``, one can enter the other filenames directly (without special prefix), in the NIML-formatted file; see the second example under "DTI LIST FILE EXAMPLE" in the 3dTrackID help.

+   * For the HARDI data case, one can input a prefix using ``-hardi_pars PREF`` and glob for all single brick files with the name 'PREF*'.

+#.
+Alternatively, in DTI analysis one *might* want to use a non-FA map
+   to restrict tract propagation, for example using a T1-weighted segmentation.
+For this purpose, one would load it in using ``-dti_extra SET``.
+In grid files, name of this quantity will be 'XF' (stands for 'extra file').

+   NB: if the file ``SET`` happens to have a name like 'DT_PREF*', it will still be globbed for using ``-dti_in DT_PREF``, and therefore included twice.
+But that shouldn't harm any results.

+   .. note:: To turn *off* the globbing capability (beyond finding
+             just the bare minimum DTI files), one can use the ``-dti_search_NO`` switch.

 Including tract masks
 ---------------------

+#.
+One can restrict *all* tracts to lie within a mask using ``-mask
+   MASK``.
+(If no MASK is input, then internally some automasking is performed; often, DTI has already been masked to include just the whole brain, which would then be used as the internal mask.)

+#.
+Alternatively, if you want to allow tracts anywhere in the brain
+   but to keep only those which pass *through* a particular region, then you can load that region in as a "thru-mask" with ``-thru_mask TM``.

+#.
+And, though it's not a separate option, if you want to make an
+   "anti-mask" region through which tracts are *not* allowed to go, you can give that region negative values in the particular network loaded in with ``-netrois TARGET_ROI_FILE``.

 Changing default tracking parameters
 ------------------------------------

+#.
+The following major tracking parameters can all be changed
+   individually from the command line (default values are given):

+   * for *all* modes:

+     ``-alg_Thresh_FA A`` : set threshold for DTI FA map, '-dti_extra' FILE, or HARDI GFA map (default = 0.2).

+     ``-alg_Thresh_ANG B`` : set max angle (in deg) for turning when going to a new voxel during propagation (default = 60).

+     ``-alg_Thresh_Len C`` : min physical length (in mm) of tracts to keep (default = 20).

+   * for ``{DET|MINIP}`` modes:

+     ``-alg_Nseed_X D`` : Number of seeds per vox in x-direc (default = 2).

+     ``-alg_Nseed_Y E`` : Number of seeds per vox in y-direc (default = 2).

+     ``-alg_Nseed_Z F`` : Number of seeds per vox in z-direc (default = 2).

+   * for ``PROB`` mode:

+     ``-alg_Thresh_Frac G`` : value for thresholding how many tracks must pass through a voxel for a given connection before it is included in the final WM-ROI of that connection.
+It is a decimal value <=1, which will multiply the number of 'starting seeds' per voxel, Nseed_Vox*Nmonte (see just below for those; default = 0.001; for higher specificity, a value of 0.01-0.05 would be used).

+     ``-alg_Nseed_Vox H`` : number of seeds per voxel per Monte Carlo iteration; seeds will be placed randomly (default = 5).

+     ``-alg_Nmonte I`` : number of Monte Carlo iterations (default = 1000).

+#.
+The above ``alg_*`` tracking parameters can also be set at once in
+   a single text file.
+The text file can either have only plain text and no labels, or it can be in NIML-format with nice labels so that there's no confusion about which value is being set.
+See the ``3dTrackID`` help file's "ALGOPT FILE EXAMPLES" for more information.
+The option file is loaded in using ``-algopt A_FILE``.

+#.
+When in MINIP and PROB modes, which use the uncertainty of
+   parameter values, one can choose an explicit minimum uncertainty;
+   in general, the uncertainty files will have been generated using ``3dDWUncert``, but for whatever reason you might want to enforce a minimal angular uncertainty or something.
+The values are set with:

+   ``-unc_min_FA VAL1`` : the minimum stdev for perturbing FA (in ``-dti_in``), or the EXTRA- file also in DTI (``-dti_extra``), or GFA (in ``-hardi_*``).
+Default value is: 0.015 for FA, and 0.015 times the max value in the EXTRA-file or in the GFA file.

+   ``-unc_min_V VAL2`` : the minimum stdev for perturbing
+   eigen-/direction-vectors.
+In DTI, this is for tipping V1 separately toward V2 and V3, and in HARDI, this is for defining a single degree of freedom uncertainty cone.
+Default values are 0.06 rad (~3.4 deg) for any eigenvector/direction.
+User assigns values in degrees.

 Useful output dumping of WM ROIs
 --------------------------------

+See the ``-dump_rois *`` option above in :ref:`Tract_Out`.
+I think it's pretty valuable to use one of ``-dump_rois {AFNI|AFNI_MAP}``, in order to be able to have individual WM ROI files output.
+The PAIR and INDI maps are mostly for quick reference, in my opinion, while the dumped files can be more useful in viewing or further quantitative analyses.

 Switching various features ON/OFF
 ---------------------------------

+* ``-do_trk_out`` : *do* output *.trk files, which might be useful in other, non-AFNI/SUMA programs.

+* ``-uncut_at_rois`` : by default, tracts connecting pairs of targets are restricted to lie within and between the targets-- if a tract carries on through the other side, that part is *cut* and not recorded as part of the pair's 'connection'.
+If you don't want this trimming process to occur, then use this switch.

+* ``-no_indipair_out`` : choose to *not* output a PAIR and INDI map.
+  Might be useful to save space if one has a lot of targets in a network.
+On could utilize this switch and then just use the ``-dump_rois *`` option, as well.

+* ``-write_opts`` : output a NIML-formatted file of the algorithm options being used.
+Might be useful if you want to keep it around to use later or as a record.

+* ``-write_rois`` : write out a file (PREFIX.roi.labs) of all the ROI
+  (re-)labels, for example if the input ROIs aren't simply consecutive and starting from 1.
+File has 3cols: Input_ROI, Condensed_form_ROI, Power_of_2_label.

+* ``-dump_no_labtab`` : if the ROIS file has a label table, the default is to use it in naming a ``-dump_rois *`` output (if being used); using this switch turn that off-- output file names will be the same as if no label table were present.

 Miscellaneous others
 --------------------

+* ``-nifti`` : output all volume files as ``*.nii.gz`` files.

+* ``-extra_tr_par`` : run three extra track parameter scalings for each target pair, output in the *.grid file.
+The NT value of each connection is scaled in the following manners for each subsequent matrix label:

+  * *NTpTarVol*: div. by average target volume;

+  * *NTpTarSA*: div. by average target surface area;

+  * *NTpTarSAFA*: div. by average target surface area bordering suprathreshold FA (or equivalent WM proxy definition).

+  NB: the volume and surface area numbers are given in terms of voxel counts and not using physical units (consistent: NT values themselves are just numbers.)